-- Family obligations, including sudden illness, accident or death, or if you need to pick up a child if their school has closed early or if they are sick (in some workplaces, you may also be able to leave early to take your child (or pet) to the doctor (or veterinarian).
-Only you can judge your supervisor’s flexibility and understanding).
+- Family obligations, including sudden illness, accident or death, or if you need to pick up a child if the school has closed early or if the child issick.
+In some workplaces, you may also be able to leave early to take your child (or pet) to the doctor (or veterinarian).
+Only you can judge your supervisor’s flexibility and understanding.

 - Personal reasons: Illness, for example, or a condition such as severe cramps, migraine, an allergic reaction, or a dental emergency such a root canal or a toothache.
-Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time, though in general, you should aim to schedule this outside of business hours if possible.
-(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but no appointments were available.)
+Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time.
+In general, though, you should aim to schedule these outside of business hours if possible.
+(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but that no appointments were available.)

 Bad Reasons for Leaving Work Early

-Again, whether or not your boss grants your request to leave early very much depends on how you are perceived as an employee.
+Again, whether or not your boss grants your request to leave early very much depends on how he or she perceives you as an employee.
 For example, do you put in 100% effort 100% of the time?
 If the answer is essentially “yes,” then the best reason to leave early is an honest reason.
-That being said, there are certainly some “bad” reasons to provide an explanation for why you would like to leave early.
+That being said, there are certainly some bad reasons to provide as an explanation for why you would like to leave early.

 These reasons include:

 - Feeling bored or not having enough to do.
-You'll get extra credit if you ask to take on more work if you're all caught up.
+You'll get extra credit if you ask to take on more work when you're all caught up.